adkelley/javascript-to-purescript/tut26/README.md

 Let's make another isomorphism that proves a singleton array of `String` (i.e., an array holding one string value) is isomorphic to `Either String String`.
 First, we determine our isomorphism, naming it `single`:

-    -- Input must be non-empty array or Just a single ::Iso (Either String String) (Array String) single = Iso (fromFoldable) (first)
+    -- Input must be a non-empty array or Just a single ::Iso (Either String String) (Array String) single = Iso (fromFoldable) (first)